Home business ideas: profitable options you can start

 5. Build your online presence

-Create a website or online portfolio.
-Set up social media profiles for your business.
-List your services on relevant platforms or marketplaces.
+Create a website or online portfolio to showcase your services.
+Set up social media profiles for your business on the platforms your target customers use most.
+List your services on relevant platforms or marketplaces to increase your visibility.

 6. Start marketing and finding customers

-Network with potential clients and partners.
-Use content marketing, social media, or local advertising.
-Ask for referrals and testimonials from early customers.
+Network with potential clients and partners in your community and online.
+Use content marketing, social media, or local advertising to build awareness.
+Ask for referrals and testimonials from early customers to build trust and attract new business.

 FAQs on starting a home business

-Here are answers to common questions about starting and running a home-based business.
+Below you'll find answers to frequently asked questions about starting and running a home-based business in Canada.

-What is the best business to start from home?
+What is the easiest business to start from home?

-How much money do I need to start a home business?
+How much does it cost to start a home business in Canada?

-Yes, if you use part of your home exclusively for business, you may be able to deduct a portion of expenses like rent, utilities, insurance, and internet.
-The Canada Revenue Agency (CRA) allows home office deductions for self-employed individuals and incorporated businesses under certain conditions.
-Consult with an accountant to ensure you're claiming deductions correctly and keeping proper records.
+Yes, if you use part of your home regularly and exclusively for business.
+The CRA allows you to deduct a portion of expenses like rent or mortgage interest, utilities, insurance, and internet.
+You can use the detailed method or the simplified flat-rate method, depending on what works best for your situation.
+Consult with an accountant to make sure you're claiming deductions correctly.

 Disclaimer